QVH is the major regional centre for complex, microvascular breast reconstruction following, or simultaneously with, resection for cancer.

 Our team provide information and support to ladies considering or going through breast reconstruction due to breast cancer or with a genetic mutation diagnosis.
 We run regular ‘Show & Tell’ events where you can meet women who have already had reconstructive surgery, see their results and ask questions about their operations.
 These are very informal events, providing an opportunity, in a relaxed environment, to discuss any aspect of breast reconstruction.

-Have you signed up for membership yet?
 Membership is free and you can get involved as much or as little as you like.
-All members receive QVH News twice a year and email updates on the areas thet interest you the most.
-You also get the chance to vote in our governor elections and help us to shape our future.
+All members receive email updates, our newsletter, and the chance to vote in governor elections and help us to shape our future.
+Find out more here